prakharmrsl/easypcceo.github.io/pages/best-1440p-gaming-monitors/best-1440p-gaming-monitors.md

 While 1080p monitors have 2073600 pixels, 1440p monitors have 3686400 pixels.
 That is a 78% increase.
 Furthermore, 1440p monitors have a significantly higher [pixel density](http://www.tested.com/tech/371-why-pixel-density-matters-more-than-just-screen-size-or-resolution/).
 If you want the full experience of your gaming rig, 1440p is the way to go.

 The fine details of the display will be crisper and easier to see.
-In fast paced competitve games, being able to pick out the little details can give you the edge you need to win.
+In fast-paced competitive games, being able to pick out the little details can give you the edge you need to win.
 Moreover, game developers spend lots of time making their games look beautiful.
 The numbers say 1440p is 78% more beautiful than 1080p.
 It's time to make the switch.

 ## 8 Things to Consider BEFORE You Buy a 1440p Gaming Monitor